The Hot Flashes: Plot

 When they arrive at the high school, Slaughter says that the school board has banned the whole team for believing them to be bad influences.
 Beth decides to go to the school board's meeting the next night.
 She learns that they were banned from playing due to smoking, bribing Roy, "promoting homosexuality" and "excessive" profanity.
 Beth looks at the letter and discovers that Kayla filed the complaint.
 Beth offers to have the team improve their behavior, but the men still refuse.
-Beth tries a new approach, telling them that their wives were high school cheerleaders and called all of them on her way to the meeting and offered them to do a halftime performance.
+Beth tells them that their wives were high school cheerleaders and called all of them on her way to the meeting and offered them to do a halftime performance.
 The men call their wives and after hearing that Beth was telling the truth, decide to lift the ban.
 When Beth comes home, she tells Lawrence not to come to the last game if he wants to continue his affair.

 On the day of the last game, Paul tells them that the betting pool has been raised to $25,000, their newspaper interview went viral and that Good Morning America wants to do a pregame interview with one of them.
 The women vote Roxie to give the interview and she does well.
 Before the game begins, Beth notices that Jocelyn is still mad at her and that Lawrence hasn't shown up, while Roxie's husband Tito and Ginger's girlfriend Jewel have.

 During the halftime performance, Kayla's husband returns, having decided to work back home, while Lawrence shows up near the end of the final quarter, in which Millie trips Beth.
 During a time-out, Beth notices that Lawrence has shown up while Paul successfully asks Laurie out.
 When Jocelyn asks Millie why she tripped Beth, Millie says it was accidental.
 Jocelyn then tells three of her other teammates that Millie was having sex with their boyfriends, causing them to ignore her and play in a new manner.
 Beth scores the winning shot and reconciles with Jocelyn, while Clementine is now on better terms with Slaughter.

-Afterwards, Lawrence tells Beth how proud he is of her, but when she asks why he came so late, she realizes that Kayla left him instead of the other way around and kicks him out.
-Lawrence says that Beth can't make it alone at her age, but Beth tells him that her teammates have been there for her, while he has been completely unsupportive.
+Afterwards, Lawrence tells Beth how proud he is of her, but when she asks why he came so late, she realizes that Kayla left him and kicks him out.
+Lawrence says that Beth can't make it alone at her age, but Beth tells him that her teammates have been there for her.
 With the new money, the clinic remains opened.

-Six months later, Laurie is working at the clinic and is engaged to Paul, while Florine is now the Mayor of Burning Bush.
+Six months later, Laurie is working at the clinic and engaged to Paul, while Florine is now the Mayor of Burning Bush.
 Even though Kayla is still working at the church, her reputation has been destroyed as Millie has gotten herself pregnant.
-Jocelyn is away at college and Beth reveals that her website site has been making a lot of money as she prepares to write about making it alone, showing that she has divorced Lawrence and is doing well for herself.
+Jocelyn is away at college and Beth reveals that her website has been making a lot of money as she prepares to write about making it alone, showing that she has divorced Lawrence and is doing well for herself.